Jonathan Schoop, Spencer Turnbull lead Tigers past Cubs 7-1

 TRAINER’S ROOM

+Quintana was pitching for the first time since Sept.
+26. He allowed three runs in three innings.

+”It felt great to be back out there,” he said. ”It has been almost a year since I’ve been on the mound, and I thought it went well until that last inning.”

 Tigers: Jones left the game with tightness in his right calf.
-No announcement was made about his status going forward.
+Gardenhire said his status would be updated on Thursday.

 UP NEXT